ClemensElflein/OpenMower/Firmware/LowLevel/README-Sound, DFPIS5V.md

 Check the larger chip on the backside of the module, to verify if your DFPlayer is supported.
 The following DFPlayer chips are supported/tested at the moment:

 - `DFROBOT LISP3` is the one on my original [DFPlayer by DFRobot](https://www.dfrobot.com/product-1121.html) module
-- `MH2024K-24SS` which is one of the older clones
+- `MH2024K-24SS` which is one of the older clones, whose support is okay
+- `AB23A799755` is a newer clone and seem to be supported very well
-- `GD3200B` is one of the newer clones, but partly fail in support
+- `GD3200B` is also one of the newer clones, but partly fail in support!

 The used DFPlayer library also indicate support for `YX5200-24SS` and `MH2024K-16SS`, but I couldn't test these by myself.
 If you've one of these, give it a try.

 ## SD-Card

 Look like all DFPlayer support a SD-Card size up to 32GB.
-As we don't have a lot soundfiles (<10MB), choose the smallest one you can find, format it with a FAT32 file system (or if it's already formatted, remove all existing files) and copy all these [files and folder](./soundfiles/) to your SD-Card.
+As we don't have a lot soundfiles (<10MB), choose the smallest one you can find, format it with a FAT32 file system and copy all these [files and folder](./soundfiles/) to your SD-Card.

+Do not simply delete all files from an ancient SD-Card which you found in a dusty box!<br>
+These tiny DFPlayer beasts are sensitive to SD-Card trash like orphaned files or unclean FAT tables and tend to loop or hang when initialized.<br>
+Always prefer to cleanly format it with a FAT32 partition!

 ### Folder/Track Structure